annotifyapp/annotifyapp.github.io/Projects.md

 ---
 layout: page
-title: Ventures
+title: Projects
-permalink: /Ventures/
+permalink: /Projects/
 ---

-***Venturing*** is the process of engaging the world by exploring possible business (ie, self-sustaining ventures with products), creative or scientific research or different open source venture philantropies.
+Developing the earliest of early stage project notetaking is the process of engaging the world by exploring possible business (eg, a self-sustaining ventures with products or grant funding), connections or CRM networking in the world of creative or scientific research or possibly something like different open source venture philantropies.

-# Listing of ventures
+# Listing of projects

-Our aim is to have roughly 125 ideas in the hopper, to have 25 that we work on at least once a month, to have five that we touch once a week and to have ONE main venture that we are focusing on.
+Our aim is to have roughly 125 ideas in the hopper, to have 25 that we work on at least once a month, to have five that we touch once a week and to have ONE main venture that we are focusing on ... we might obtain a URL for each one ... but maybe not.

 1) SQL.ag

 2) DIFFversity

-3) ENGRco
+3) ENGR.co

 4) NOSE.life